 DEQ proposal

-The Oregon Department of Environmental Quality is proposing to align its hazardous waste fees more closely with program needs and the consumer price index.
+The Oregon Department of Environmental Quality is proposing to align its hazardous waste fees more closely with program needs and the Consumer Price Index.
 This effort is a multi-phase project to amend current hazardous waste fee funding over several years to secure sufficient funding by 2026.

 This proposal will amend fees established in rule to help bridge program funding through 2024.
 DEQ will have to seek statutory amendment to statutory fees in 2021 or 2023 to fund the program by 2026.